Find Grad Schools

 115 Yearly Graduations

 The most popular school in the United States for communication arts students seekinga master's degree is Grand Canyon University.
 Roughly 103,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $16,390 per year, while in-state graduate students, on average, pay $10,138 per year.
+The average in-state tuition for full-time undergraduates is $16,407 per year, while in-state graduate students, on average, pay $10,655 per year.
 During the most recent year for which we have data, 115 people received their master's degree in communication arts from Grand Canyon University.
-About 73% of this group were women, and 56% were students from an underrepresented racial-ethnic group.
+Of these students, 79% were women and 55% were members of underrepresented racial-ethnic groups.

 #2